 Having a baby is one of the most joyous moments in a new mother’s life.
 Smelling that sweet newborn and providing the best nourishment for your baby through breastfeeding are some of the happiest times.
 The postpartum phase as a new mama can also be a time of stress and anxiety as you learn your newborn’s feeding cues and other important signs.
 All babies want to be cuddled and cared for.
 This also means as a new mama, you need to be in your best physical, emotional, and mental state to be able to best care for and nourish your new baby.

 Milk production requires an extra 250-500 calories per day in breastfeeding mothers.
 If you are nursing exclusively, before your baby is six months old, you are likely to use about 500 extra calories to make milk for your baby.
 If you are partially breastfeeding, you may only need an extra 250 calories to account for milk production.
-I talk about this in more depth in my Breastfeeding Nutrition Video Mini-Series.
+I talk about this in more depth in my Ultimate Breastfeeding Class.

 The good news is, as a breastfeeding mother, no matter what your diet consists of, breastmilk is still the best option for your baby.
 Breastmilk is full of vitamins and minerals your baby needs for optimal growth!
 So, if you feel like eating a few cookies here and there, don’t feel bad mama.